Tanishqontop/RealEstateWebsite/README.md

 - 🖱️ Hover Image Text Effects that reveal text on image hover
 - 📋 Inquiry Form that redirects users to a pre-filled Calendly link to schedule consultations
 - 🌍 Custom Form Fields for selecting locations and interests
-- 🌍 Listing To Buy Properties and Booking Visits
+- 🌍 Listing To Buy Properties and Booking Visits with Agents
+- 💸 Buy Properties through Auctions

 ---